Circumcision

 “As soon as possible,” Father replies.

-Then Father stands up and walks away, disappearing into the night, and Mother returns to her room.
+Then Father stands up, walks away, and disappears into the night while Mother returns to her room.

-Mother lays down again, but she does not continue her story about the haji who is obsessed with getting married.
+Mother lies down again, but she doesn’t continue her story about the haji who is obsessed with getting married.

 “Mamuk, and you too, Tato, thank God your father’s heart has been moved to have you circumcised.”

-“Your late grandmother and your ancestors, who are now blessed in heaven, will be very happy to know you are circumcised.”
+“Your late grandmother and your ancestors, now blessed in heaven, will be very happy to know you are circumcised.”

 That night, I struggle to fall asleep.
-I imagine the pain I will suffer from being cut.
-I think about the sarong and the sandals that might be bought for the occasion, the new clothes, headscarf, cap, not having to go to school, all the guests, and the wonderful gifts I might receive.
-How wonderful it will be to have a new sarong and headscarf, because, as well as wanting to be a true Muslim, I also want to be a true Javanese.
-And how wonderful it will be to receive a sarong, or even two, or three.
-The other boys who haven’t been circumcised yet will envy me then for sure.
+I imagine the pain I will feel from being cut.
+I think about the sarong and sandals that might be bought for the occasion, the new clothes, headscarf, cap, not having to go to school, all the guests, and the wonderful gifts I might receive.
+How wonderful it will be to have a new sarong and headscarf because, as well as wanting to be a true Muslim, I also want to be a true Javanese.
+And how wonderful it will be to receive a sarong, or even two or three.
+The other boys who haven’t been circumcised yet will surely envy me then.

 I wake up in high spirits the next morning.
 Tato and I leave for school bright and early.
 My legs, which have always felt heavy on the walk to school, now feel light.
 All the students have heard the news.
-And the boys who haven’t been circumcised yet look at us with a new respect, especially the ones who are older than us.
-Every pair of eyes watches us with a regard we have never received before.
+The boys who haven’t been circumcised yet look at us with new respect, especially the ones older than us.
+Every pair of eyes watches us with a regard we’ve never received before.
 Even the teachers seem to look at us favorably.
-And soon, very soon, we will truly become Muslims, Muslims who have been circumcised.
-And then, the most important thing of all, we will have the right to enter heaven, just as our kiai has taught us.
-Once circumcised, we will live happily in paradise.
-We won’t need any of the fine possessions we long for now, the things we can never truly call our own.
+And soon, very soon, we’ll truly become Muslims, Muslims who have been circumcised.
+And then, the most important thing of all, we’ll have the right to enter heaven, just like our kiai taught us.
+Once circumcised, we’ll live happily in paradise.
+We won’t need any of the fine possessions we long for now-the things we can never truly call our own.

-At the prayer house, the news is met with admiration from my friends.
-Even our kiai looks at us favorably, just like the teachers at school.
-And I feel taller, more important than the other boys.
+At the prayer house, my friends greet the news with admiration.
+Even our kiai looks at us favorably, just as the teachers do at school.
+And I feel taller and more important than the other boys.
 The gates of heaven seem to swing open before me.
-I can even picture the beautiful maidens our kiai has promised, maidens so lovely that in my mind, they look just like the girl from school who is the talk of all the boys.
+I can even picture the beautiful maidens our kiai has promised – maidens so lovely that in my mind they look just like the girl from school who is the talk of all the boys.

-“When I’m circumcised, I’ll be a true Muslim,” I tell our kiai.
+“When I’m circumcised, I’ll be a true Muslim,” I tell the kiai.
 “And I’ll have the right to enter heaven.”

 Our kiai chuckles with pleasure and adds, “You’ll receive forty-four maidens.”